Abhirup27/Blog-Site/README.md

    ```

 After running these commands, you can access the blog website by opening a web browser and navigating to `http://localhost:8080`.

+## To Do

+- Connect to a SQL server and make data persistent.
+- Configure the dockerfile to work with mariadb server.
+- View the blog entries date wise
+- Arrange by most recent, oldest, relevant(search)
+- Implement a search engine(queries the server using a different protocol).
+- Add the option to make posts private.
+- Enable adding images to the text.
+- In the future, markdown support.
+- Improve the UI.
+Describe what the app is about in the home page.
+- Make a sidebar which shows recent public posts.
+It can use socket io to communicate in different protocol, to update in realtime(not by page refresh)